skip to content

 It was like pulling teeth choosing just one Beach Boy's track for my Top 100 list.
 "Little Saint Nick" is, of course, the obvious choice; it was their big 1963 hit wherein the car song collided tunefully with the Christmas carol.
 Ultimately, though, I went with a song that was not only more original but also pointed the way more clearly towards "Pet Sounds" and beyond.
 "Merry Christmas Baby" portrays a romantic scenario bordering on adult, and the group's performance is beautiful and understated - even Mike Love acquits himself with one of his most sensitive vocals.
 Songs like "Wouldn't It Be Nice" and "God Only Knows" were just around the corner.
 (This is a Brian Wilson composition, by the way, not the famous Charles Brown song.
 All the Beach Boys' holiday music is collected on their Ultimate Christmas.) [back to list]

-Before "The End Of The World," "I Can't stay Mad At You," and her long career as a country star, Skeeter Davis performed with friend Betty Jack Davis as the Davis Sisters (though the two were not related).
+Before "The End Of The World," "I Can't Stay Mad At You," and her long career as a country star, Skeeter Davis performed with friend Betty Jack Davis as the Davis Sisters (though the two were not related).
 Their closely harmonized sound was more archly country than Skeeter's later style, but "Christmas Boogie," a clever rewrite of "'Twas The Night Before Christmas," is an exercise in big-city hip - cornpone accents notwithstanding.
-This wasn't "hillbilly music" (despite its inclusion of Rhino's lamentably deleted Hillbilly Holiday), but it's an excellent example of the volatile boundry between country and blues. [back to list]
+This wasn't "hillbilly music" (despite its inclusion of Rhino's lamentably deleted Hillbilly Holiday), but it's an excellent example of the exciting, volatile, and indistinct boundry between country music and the blues. [back to list]

 Most music historians concur that the "golden age" of Christmas music ran from 1942 (Bing Crosby's "White Christmas") to 1963 (Phil Spector's A Christmas Gift For You).
-I'd extend that period through the sixties on the strength of (the original) Soul Christmas alone, then I'd draw the line right here.
-Hathaway was a multi-talented musician who worked with many soul giants (most famously with Roberta Flack), and he cowrote what I consider to be the last Christmas standard - an exceptional song of universal appeal.
-Further, his tasteful, thrilling performance on his own song (recorded two years before it charted) has never been bested despite many attempts - by Diana Ross, Gladys Knight, and Patti LaBelle, among others.
+I'd extend that period through the sixties on the strength of (the original) Soul Christmas alone, but I'd draw the line not long thereafter.
+The 1970's were, relatively speaking, a wasteland.
+Donny Hathaway was a multi-talented musician who worked with many soul giants (most famously with Roberta Flack), and in 1970 he cowrote one of the last Christmas standards of the golden age - that is, an exceptional song of universal appeal.
+Further, his tasteful, thrilling performance of his own song (recorded two years before it charted) has never been bested despite many attempts - by Diana Ross, Gladys Knight, and Patti LaBelle, among others.
 "This Christmas " was collected on the 1991 compilation Soul Christmas. [back to list]

 This song is one of the most charming moments on producer Phil Spector's landmark A Christmas Gift For You.
 Beginning with an old-fashioned recitation, the Crystals' leader LaLa Brooks lulls us into a Christmas reverie.
 Unexpectedly, Spector and his "Wrecking Crew" launch a sneak attack, barreling full force into this old lullaby, very nearly blasting through our besieged speakers while Brooks and company spit out the lyrics with bestial passion.
 The drums alone (probably Hal Blaine) are astounding, pounding away furiously, intent on disrupting every child's visions of sugar plums with balls-to-the-wall rock 'n' roll.
 Then, the stuttering saxophone solo in the bridge only serves to intensify our discombobulation before the whole bombastic exercise crashes to a halt.
 Man, they don't make 'em like this anymore! [back to list]